iqbalabd/iqbalabd.github.io/content/posts/2025/receiving-the-csa-nov-2024-en.md

 > "The wonderful thing is, this isn't something for you to decide.
 We (the community) are the ones deciding, so don't sweat it.
 Please accept the gift."

 Now I think I understand how they feel.
-So I guess I’ll accept the gift and not sweat it.
+So with a thank you, I will happily accept this gift and not sweat it.
+It is an honour.

 ## Nominate Your Friends!